HSF/hsf.github.io/organization/_posts/2022/2022-09-15-coordination.md

 Twitter goes at speed for the HSF!

-We have a new training dedicated twitter: [@hsftraining](https://twitter.com/HsfTraining).
+We have a new training dedicated twitter account: [@hsftraining](https://twitter.com/HsfTraining).
 We encourage you to follow this and the main HSF twitter, [@hepsoftfound](https://twitter.com/hepsoftfound).

 The HSF homepage was updated with a feed from twitter for more visibility.